nathanross/Rust-Catalogue/Better-Rust.md

 #Better rust

 An "awesome"-type list (like [awesome rust](https://github.com/kud1ing/awesome-rust)) focused on the most essential references and resources.
+Focused on knowledge and tools-as-community-conventions rather than tools per se.

 ## Out of the Box